kurdt94/k_bookie/README.md

 # Debugging
 - Enable a debugger in the config file
 - At the bottom of the client.lua you can uncomment some usefull functions
+- note : It is safe to remove lines from the model list

 # Notes
 - Mostly untested ( if you find any bugs , let me know )